TB Joshua

-Biography

-Joshua was born on June 12 of 1963 in Ondo State.
-According to Joshua, he spent 15 months in his mother's womb and narrowly avoided death after a quarry explosion near his house sent rocks through its roof just seven days after his birth.
-According to his followers, a prophecy about the birth of a man of God from the poor neighborhoods of Oosin in Arigidi Akoko given 100 years earlier applied to T. B. Joshua.
+Joshua was a prominent public figure throughout his life, known for both his religious outreach and humanitarian works, as well as controversies, including being blacklisted by the government of Cameroon in 2010.
+He died on 5 June 2021 after one of his evening services in Lagos, Nigeria, just one week prior to his 58th birthday.
+A BBC investigation in 2024 reported various abuses by Joshua and the Church.

+Early life and work

+Joshua was born on 12 June 1963, as Temitope Balogun Joshua.
+Joshua's home town was Arigidi Akoko, Ondo State.
+He claimed that miracles accompanied his birth, and that he spent 15 months in his mother's womb.
+He claimed that his birth had been "prophesied" a century earlier.

-Joshua, then known as Balogun Francis, attended St. Stephen's Anglican Primary School in Arigidi Akoko, Nigeria, between 1971 and 1977, but failed to complete one year of secondary school education.
+Born into poverty, Joshua's Yoruba family included both Muslims and Christians.
+He grew up with a Muslim uncle after his father, a Christian, died.
+According to SCOAN, the church he founded, he attended the St. Stephen's Anglican Primary School in Arigidi Akoko, Nigeria, between 1971 and 1977.
+After a year of secondary school education, he left to work on a poultry farm.

 In school, he was known as "small pastor" because of his love for the Bible.
-He worked in various casual jobs after his schooling had ended, including carrying chicken waste at a poultry farm.
-He organised Bible studies for local children and attended evening school during this period.
 Joshua attempted to join the Nigerian military but was thwarted due to a train breakdown that left him stranded en route to the military academy.
-He died on 5 June 2021 at his home in Lagos shortly after his Saturday night teaching of undisclosed cause.

-Synagogue, Church of All Nations (SCOAN)
+Formation of Synagogue Church of All Nations

 Joshua wrote that in a heavenly vision he had received divine anointing and a covenant from God to start his ministry.
 Following this, Joshua founded the ministry organisation known as Synagogue, Church of All Nations (SCOAN).
 According to the organisation, more than 15,000 members attend its weekly Sunday service; visitors from outside Nigeria are accommodated in the accommodation blocks constructed at the church.

 The Guardian reported that SCOAN attracts more weekly attendees than the combined number of visitors to Buckingham Palace and the Tower of London.
 SCOAN's popular services have also resulted in an enormous boost for local businesses and hoteliers.

-Despite Joshua's popularity, the church has only one branch, located in Ghana.
-According to Joshua, "it is not yet time" for him to have branches worldwide as "it will be too much for my character".
+Although Joshua's videos were distributed worldwide, gaining a large social media presence, the church has only one branch, in Ghana.
+Joshua said in 2014 that it was "not yet time" for him to have branches worldwide.